openshift/console-dashboards-plugin/README.md

 # Dashboards Dynamic Plugin for OpenShift Console

-This plugin adds custom datasources for openshift dashboards.
+This plugin adds custom datasources for OpenShift dashboards.
 It requires OpenShift 4.10+

 ##